ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 define your build steps, especially because we are using various tools here during the build.
 Using rake will make it easier for developers to run the build locally before committing them.

+- Workspace clean up

+    Especially when you are using git, you want to avoid recloning your repository on every build as it will be very slow.
+Clean up your workspace before you proceed on any build steps.
+Deleting unversioned files, especially Berksfile.lock is particularly important.

 - Update cookbook dependencies

-    Before you execute any build steps below, make sure that you update your cookbook dependencies by running the following commands:

-    ```
-    rm -f Berksfile.lock
-    berks install
-    ```
+    Make sure that Berksfile.lock is deleted first (see previous step), then run `berks install`.

-    This step is important so that you'll always get the latest cookbook dependencies based on the version constraints you have declared in metadata.rb.
+    This step will ensure that you'll always be integrated with the latest cookbook dependencies based on the version constraints you have declared in metadata.rb.

     We do not use `berks update` as the command would require you to have Berksfile.lock to exist in your workspace, which is not necessarily true.

 - Lint your cookbook: [cookstyle](https://docs.chef.io/cookstyle.html) and [foodcritic](http://www.foodcritic.io/).

+    Adopt these tools early if you do not want to be buried in thousands of warnings later.
+    These tools will help you find unintended bugs and apply a coding standard and styles.

 - Run unit test: [chefspec](https://docs.chef.io/chefspec.html)